Elorri/SunshineWear/README.md

 ## API key needed

 This app uses the [Open Weather Map database](http://openweathermap.org/appid) that need an API key to retrieve its data.
-This API key should be pasted in the mobile SunshineSyncAdapter.java file.
+This API key should be pasted in the mobile SunshineSyncAdapter.java file as follow :

+	final String API_KEY_VALUE = "your_api_key_here";

 ## License